germanrochar/csv-project/README.md

 In the upcoming sections, I will describe the requirements set for the importer in the assignment.
 Also, I will show an overview of the project so it's easier for the reader to identify where are the tests located at (phpunit tests, jest, tests, cypress tests), where are the styles/assets (sass, css), where is the main logic to read and import the files, etc. Additionally, I will include in this last section, all the tools and services that I'm using to make the importer work.
 The end goal is to provide a complete demonstration of my skills so the hiring teams can take a decision on whether or not I'm a good fit for their company.

+## Installation

+To get started with the project, please run the following commands:

+1. Run `make build`
+2. Run `make install`. **Note:** Make sure the build has completed before running this command.

+### SQS Configuration
+The project uses SQS to process the jobs in the application.
+Please get your AWS credentials and create a new queue in your account.
+Then, copy and paste your credentials and queue's info in the `.env` file.

+### Pusher Configuration
+The project use pusher notifications.
+For this, you need to get your credentials from [Pusher](https://pusher.com/) and paste them in the `.env` file.

 ## Web Tools Summary
 The following table shows a list of all the tools/languages/frameworks used to develop the application: